ravikiran-pro/calculator-kivy/README.md

 My curiosity on doing android application made me try a short solution and landed on kivy.

 This repo contains
-            --  A simple calculator application to understand the basic block of kivy --  A offline diary made for android
+            -  A simple calculator application to understand the basic block of kivy
+            -  A offline diary made for android

 #### Directories
-Diary           -- Files for diary applications Calculator      -- Calculator.py
+- Diary           -- Files for diary applications
+- Calculator      -- Calculator.py
-Tutorials       -- Contains tutorials for basic text,buttons,layout,scrollbar,views etc.
+- Tutorials       -- Contains tutorials for basic text,buttons,layout,scrollbar,views etc.
+- Buildozer       -- Module used to convert kivy to apk

 #### Prerequisite
           sudo apt-get install python-kivy